List of motorcycle land-speed records

 The motorcycle land-speed record is the fastest speed achieved by a motorcycle on land.
 It is standardized as the speed over a course of fixed length, averaged over two runs in opposite directions.
-AMA National Land Speed Records requires 2 passes the same calendar day in opposite directions over a timed mile/kilo while FIM Land Speed World Records require two passes in opposite directions to be over a timed mile/kilo completed within 2 hours.
+AMA National Land Speed Records requires two passes the same calendar day in opposite directions over a timed mile/kilometre while FIM Land Speed World Records require two passes in opposite directions to be over a timed mile/kilometre completed within two hours.
 These are special or modified motorcycles, distinct from the fastest production motorcycles.
-The first official Fédération Internationale de Motocyclisme (FIM) record was set in 1920, when Gene Walker rode an Indian on Daytona Beach at 104.12 mph.
+The first official FIM record was set in 1920, when Gene Walker rode an Indian on Daytona Beach at 104.12 mph.
 Since late 2010, the Ack Attack team has held the motorcycle land speed record at 376.36 mph.

 History

-The first generally recognized motorcycle speed records were set unofficially by Glenn Curtiss, using aircraft engines of his own manufacture, first in 1903, when he achieved 64 mph at Yonkers, New York using a V-twin, and then on January 24, 1907 on Ormond Beach, Florida, when he achieved 136.27 mph using a V8 housed in a spindly tube chassis with direct shaft drive to the rear wheel.
+The first generally recognized motorcycle speed records were set unofficially by Glenn Curtiss, using aircraft engines of his own manufacture, first in 1903, when he achieved 64 mph at Yonkers, New York using a V-twin, and then on January 24, 1907, on Ormond Beach, Florida, when he achieved 136.27 mph using a V8 housed in a spindly tube chassis with direct shaft drive to the rear wheel.
 An attempted return run was foiled when his drive shaft came loose at speed, yet he was able to wrestle the machine to a stop without injury.
 Curtiss's V8 motorcycle is currently in the Transportation collection of the Smithsonian Institution.